textileio/js-textile/README.md

 ## Usage

-`@textile/hub` provides access to Textile APIs in apps based on a Project Token.
-For details on getting an app token, see [textileio/textile](https://github.com/textileio/textile) or join the [Textile Slack](https://slack.textile.io).
+`@textile/hub` provides access to Textile APIs in apps based on API Keys.
+For details on getting keys, see [textileio/textile](https://docs.textile.io/hub/app-apis/) or join the [Textile Slack](https://slack.textile.io).

 ## Contributing